aristanetworks/anta/docs/cli/inv-from-ansible.md

 !!! warning
     The current implementation only considers devices directly attached to a specific Ansible group and does not support inheritence when using the `--ansible-group` option.

-By default, if user does not provide `--output` file, anta will save output to configured anta inventory.
-If the output file has content, anta will ask user to overwrite.
-This mechanism can be controlled by triggers in case of CI usage: `--confirm-overwrite` and `--no-overwrite`
+By default, if user does not provide `--output` file, anta will save output to configured anta inventory (`anta --inventory`).
+If the output file has content, anta will ask user to overwrite when running in interactive console.
+This mechanism can be controlled by triggers in case of CI usage: `--overwrite` to force anta to overwrite file.
+If not set, anta will exit

 ### Command output